NouhaThabet/Data-Engineer-Science-Notes/Apache Kafka/Apache kafka fundametals.md

 ### Apache Kafka Terminologies :
 In this section we will discuss the basic concepts of Kafka.

+Kafka is run as a cluster on one or more servers that can span multiple datacenters.
+The cluster stores streams of records in categories called topics and each record consists of a key, a value, and a timestamp.
+In Kafka the communication between the clients and the servers is done with a simple, high-performance, language agnostic TCP protocol.
+This protocol is versioned and maintains backwards compatibility with older version.
+A Java client is provided for Kafka, but clients are available in many languages.

+#### 1 - Topics and logs :
+- A topic is a category or feed name to which records are published and used to organize messages.
+- Each topic has a name that is unique across the entire Kafka cluster.
+- Topics in Kafka are similar to tables in the database, but not containing all constraints.
+- Topics in Kafka are always multi-subscriber; that is, a topic can have zero, one, or many consumers that subscribe to the data written to it.
+- The Kafka cluster maintains a partitioned log for each topic -
+-
 ### Apache Kafka Architecture :

 ### Apache Kafka APIs